Young Vic celebrates 50th Birthday and launches new programme

 The Young Vic’s other birthday commissions include ‘The New Tomorrow’ – the first piece of live theatre at the Young Vic since the pandemic closed UK theatres, this weekend festival of speeches and monologues asks what the next fifty years hold; and the ‘Young Vic 50th Projection Project’ – celebrating the people and productions from across five extraordinary decades, illuminating the front of the Young Vic building each evening, with video design by Duncan McLean.

-Photos courtesy of Young Vic.
+Photos and video courtesy of Young Vic.